akokai/commongroups-archived/docs/database.rst

 Instantiating a structure-searchable database
 =============================================

-A prerequisite for using ``camelid`` is a database of compounds searchable by chemical structure.
+A prerequisite for using ``commongroups`` is a database of compounds searchable by chemical structure.
 This is separate from the required software dependencies.
 We do not distribute a pre-built database, and there are no requirements for or limits on what compounds and data sources might be included in the database.

-Nevertheless, we developed and tested ``camelid`` using a database compiled from public data available in the `US EPA CompTox Dashboard`_, containing approximately 700K structures.
+Nevertheless, we developed and tested ``commongroups`` using a database compiled from public data available in the `US EPA CompTox Dashboard`_, containing approximately 700K structures.
 We believe is a good starting point for most users.

-What follows is a general description of how such a database can be created and prepared for use with ``camelid``.
+What follows is a general description of how such a database can be created and prepared for use with ``commongroups``.
 In a future release, there will also be an installation script to automatically build a database along these lines.

-.. _US EPA CompTox Dashboard: https://comptox.epa.gov/dashboard

 Suggested data sources
 ----------------------